A Child Is Born (jazz standard)

-"A Child Is Born" is a 1969 jazz song written by Thad Jones, based off a tune by Roland Hanna.
+"A Child Is Born" is a 1969 jazz song written by Thad Jones, based on a tune by Roland Hanna.
 Alec Wilder independently added lyrics after hearing the recording.
 It has become a jazz standard with many recordings.

 Composition

 The song was written in 1969 by the jazz trumpeter Thad Jones based on a tune by pianist Roland Hanna.

 Roland Hanna improvised the song at the piano between sets with The Thad Jones/Mel Lewis Orchestra.
 The band would often improvise off of what Hanna played.
 Over several weeks at the Village Vanguard, Hanna developed the tune with the band.

 One night, Jones came in with a full arrangement for the band.
 Hanna asked, "Is this my tune?"
 Jones replied, "No, it's mine."

 Hanna recognized Jones was doing what every band leader does, writing down material that comes out of the unit.
 Hanna had no hard feelings about Jones taking credit for the song, since he was the one who wrote it down.
 Hanna "gifted it to Thad".
 After hearing the band play it one night at the Vanguard, Alec Wilder went back to the Algonquin Hotel and wrote lyrics for it.
 It is considered his best independent lyric.